eviau/torus/README.md

 # poetry on a torus

 Why not do poetry on a torus ?
+Complete essay in the `index.md` file.

 ## Navigation